chef/chef-web-docs/chef_master/source/chef_solo.rst

 Nodes
 =====================================================
-Unlike chef-client, where the node object is stored on the Chef server, chef-solo stores its node objects as JSON files on disk.
+Unlike chef-client, where the node object is stored on the Chef server, chef-solo stores its node objects as JSON files on local disk.
 By default, chef-solo stores these files in a ``nodes`` folder in the same directory as your ``cookbooks`` directory.
 You can control the location of this directory via the ``node_path`` value in your configuration file.

 Attributes
 =====================================================